Jenelle Evans Daughter, Ensley, Tested Positive For Drugs At Birth, Jenelle Investigated By CPS

 According to In Touch Weekly and The Ashley, in order to ensure that Ensley was not taken away to live in foster care, David and Jenelle had to follow a strict set of rules placed by CPS.
 As a result, social workers would make random unannounced visits to Jenelle Evans’ house to make sure that the pair were following the guidelines set forth for them by the state.

-It has also been rumored that her co-stars on Teen Mom 2 are upset that Jenelle Evans was able to get away with this whole drama not being recorded on the reality TV show.
+It has also been rumored that her co-stars on Teen Mom 2 are upset that Jenelle Evans was able to get away with this whole drama, while not being recorded on the reality TV show.
 The girls are evidently furious that Jenelle was able to get away with yet another dramatic and potentially damaging storyline without having it documented on the show.

 Cast members have also been enraged by the “clean edit” that Jenelle and David are receiving this season, as evidently they have not changed as much as they want their audience to think she has.

-Rumors have flown that Jenelle Evans and her fiancé are not shy about their drug use and tell cast and crew members frequently about their plans to get high.
+Rumors have flown that Jenelle Evans and her fiance are not shy about their drug use and tell cast and crew members frequently about their plans to get high.
 It was also rumored that David got a medical marijuana card the day he landed in Los Angeles to film a Teen Mom 2 reunion special.

 [Featured Image by Alberto E. Rodriguez/Getty Images]